The Importance of Defining Site Objectives

 - Allowing private communications between members of the organization.

-But it also may mean that the person performing SEO needs to understand some strategies for helping a site owner fulfill these objectives once they arrive on pages of a site.
+But it also may mean that the person performing SEO needs to understand some strategies for helping a site owner fulfill these site objectives once they arrive on pages of a site.

 Example: an approach to optimizing a large site selling goods

-Increasing rankings in a search engine is one approach to optimizing a site for search engines.
+Increasing rankings in a search engine are one approach to optimizing a site for search engines.
 But we also know from Chris Anderson’s article on the long tail that a site can attract traffic for a large number of words and phrases that don’t show large volumes of traffic in a tool like Word Tracker or the Overture Keyword Selection tool.

 The average Barnes & Noble carries 130,000 titles.
 Yet more than half of Amazon’s book sales come from outside its top 130,000 titles.
 Consider the implication: If the Amazon statistics are any guide, the market for books that are not even sold in the average bookstore is larger than the market for those that are…